 Editing Project-specific Configuration

-If the repository list remains empty, ensure the specified Artifactory server URL, credentials and proxy information (if provided) are valid.
+If the Target Repository list remains empty, check that the specified Artifactory server URL, credentials and proxy information (if provided) are valid.

 Any information about communication errors that might occur can be found in the TeamCity server logs.